 ROI = Earnings / Total Investment = (Sales – Cost of Sales) / (Working Capital + Permanent Investment)

 Note that the numerator (Earnings = Sales – Cost of Sales) is obtained directly from the P&L. And this represents the real value added as defined by the customer.
 The various customers set the sales price by buying or not buying the offered product/service.
 It is up to the producer to maximize the value-added contribution by minimizing their cost.
-The denominator, obtained directly from the Balance Sheet, represents the amount of cash contribution the producer has invested to generate the value-added contribution represented by the Earnings.
+The denominator, obtained directly from the Balance Sheet, represents the amount of cash contribution the producer has invested at any given time to generate the value-added contribution represented by the Earnings.

 ROI is a value-added ratio that encompasses the entire business enterprise.
 ROI is a total system metric.
 The river inputs and outputs, as well as the river body are all included in this one metric.